 That’s a Perfect One Day in Phoenix

 What would you do with One Day in Phoenix?
 Do you think I could rock a sweet bolo tie from the Heard Museum?
 And is the ghost of Flora Rosson roaming the streets of Heritage Square, looking for more rich doctors to poison?
-Please leave your thoughts below!
+Please email me at [email protected] and let me know!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend one day in Phoenix in Phoenix.
 And if you have time for another One Day in Phoenix, try this itinerary.
 Or try this one with the Grand Canyon!